Before Your Abortion

 - A Patient Advocate will take time to understand your unique situation and needs and review all your pregnancy options, including abortion procedures, cost, risks, and side effects.

-- A Nurse will perform a urine pregnancy test, provide you with your pregnancy test results, evaluate your need for STD testing, review your health history and answer your medical questions.
+- A Nurse will perform a urine pregnancy test, provide you with your pregnancy test results, evaluate your need for STI testing, review your health history and answer your medical questions.

 - Following a positive pregnancy test, a Sonographer 5 will provide an ultrasound exam in order to confirm the viability of your pregnancy and to determine your gestational age.